 Summer is often framed

-as the right time to lose weight and get in the best shape of your life.
-This is usually to look good in your swimsuit on the beach, but the change to a warm season can make anyone want to watch what they eat for a variety of reasons.
+as the right time to lose weight and get in the best beach shape of your life, but the change to a warm season can make anyone want to watch what they eat for a variety of reasons.

 Taking a road trip is also a key aspect of summer, and they don’t typically go well for people wanting to eat healthier.
 Snack aisles are packed with potato and corn chips, and when you try to load up a cooler with drinks for the road, what greets you at the store are endless soda flavors.
 Think you might find something good at a gas station?
 Good luck searching for something healthy between the plastic-wrapped doughnuts and deep fried pork skins.